Wuyxin/Wuyxin/README.md

 ### Hi there 👋

-🌱 I’m currently a senior Undergraduate @ USTC
+🌱 I’m currently a senior undergraduate @ USTC.
+🔭 I’m currently working on reliable ML models (especially for Graph Neural Networks) with a focus on their explainability (to facilitate human understanding), robustness (to data noise), and generalizability (to unseen data).

 <!--
 **Wuyxin/Wuyxin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.